 At the end of your examination, your answer papers will be collected in, followed by your question paper.
-You will be dismissed from the examination by the invigilators, and you must leave in silence.
+You will be dismissed from the examination by the invigilators in a logical order and you must leave in silence.
 This is not a school rule, but an examination board rule.
-Talking whilst inside the examination hall, even after the exam has been collected, is malpractice.
+Talking whilst inside the examination hall, even after the exam papers have been collected, is malpractice.